COLLEGE FOOTBALL SCHOLARSHIPS

 Use our COLLEGE SEARCH TOOL to find the best football colleges… Make up your own list of football colleges that fit your academic and athletic profile.
-A list of DI football colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of football colleges that exactly match your needs.
+A list of NCAA football colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 The number of football scholarships allowed per team varies depending on division level.
 NCAA DIA programs have up to 85 scholarships per team, 63 for NCAA DIAA, 36 for NCAA DII, 24 for NAIA and up to 85 scholarships for a fully funded NJCAA program.

 College Football Scholarships are given based on potential

 With so many football scholarships available per team coaches frequently recruit players based on their potential to develop into a great college football player.
 For each position coaches use their scholarships a little bit differently.
 While not every college football recruiting program recruits the same for each position, the following can be used as a general.